TeamMeanMachine/meanlib/README.md

 The assembled jar will appear in the `build/libs` folder.
 Official instructions for installing third-party libraries can be found [here](https://wpilib.screenstepslive.com/s/4485/m/13503/l/682619-3rd-party-libraries).

+## Documentation

+Full-featured javadocs are a work in progress, and they will be posted here when complete.

 ## Contact us

-If you are having any issues building or using meanlib, you found a bug, or you have a suggestion, you are absolutely welcome to open an issue!
+If you are having any issues building or using meanlib, you found a bug, you have a question, or you have a suggestion, you are absolutely welcome to open an issue!
 We will get back to you quickly.